Srigowri/DevOpsBasics/GitEssentials.md

   git commit -m "adding emotional support"
 5. Push the changes to the branch
   git push origin gowri-feature
-The maintainer of the upstream repository (the repository you forked it from will receive a pull request).
+The maintainer of the upstream repository (the repository you forked it from, will receive a pull request).
 He can manually check the commits and merge to the main branch of the repository
 [I can delete certain commits by resetting to one of the hash values] git logs
   git reset <hashvalue>